Course Withdrawal Guidelines

 - If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of a debilitating and documented medical condition, the student should discuss their situation with the Manager of Outreach & Support Services or the Director of Counseling & Psychological Services.
 If the student’s request meets the criteria, they will sign/complete the Late Withdrawal Request Form.

-- If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of an unanticipated and documented personal emergency, the student should discuss their situation with the Associate Dean of Students for Student Support and Community Standards and have the Associate Dean complete the Late Withdrawal Request Form.
+- If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of an unanticipated and documented personal emergency, the student should discuss their situation with the Senior Associate Dean of Students and have the Senior Associate Dean complete the Late Withdrawal Request Form.

 - The student must submit the Late Withdrawal Request Form and a petition to the Academic Standing Committee to Donna Sevigny in Lane Hall 102.
 The petitioning form for the Academic Standing Committee can be found here.
 The form must be submitted no later than the last day of classes (not final exams).